Karthikeyan-V-git/Cybersecuirty-Internship-/README.md

 # Cybersecurity Internship Program
 ## 🏢 Provided by: Srida IT Consulting and Services Pvt Ltd

-## 📌 Welcome
+📌 Welcome

-This repository documents my journey through a multi-phase cybersecurity internship program designed to simulate real-world SOC (Security Operations Center) tasks.
+This repository documents my journey through a multi-phase cybersecurity internship program designed to simulate real-world Security Operations Center (SOC) tasks.

+🚀 I'm excited to dive deeper into the world of cybersecurity — exploring how logs tell a story, how threats are detected in real-time, and how powerful tools like SIEMs empower defenders.

+🔐 Through this hands-on experience, I aim to sharpen my skills in log analysis, detection engineering, and security monitoring, while building a solid foundation for a career in the field.

+I'm eager to learn, experiment, break, and secure — and this repo will track it all.

 ---